-While individuals over the age of 60 are particularly more vulnerable to the virus, the majority of younger people will experience mild and non-life threatening symptoms like cough or sneeze - according to the John Hopkins and the CDC.
+Sneezing, coughing, a fever, shortness of breath, fear of being hospitalized - there is so much anxiety around COVID-19 and the Delta variant.
+While individuals over the age of 60 are particularly more vulnerable to the virus, most younger people will experience mild and non-life-threatening symptoms like cough or sneeze.

-Four people below survived the Coronavirus COVID-19, reliving their experience of dealing with the virus.
-With this knowledge in hand, we can better anticipate and manage potential symptoms (like cough or difficulty breathing), know when to seek medical attention, and prepare for what life will be like if we have the coronavirus.
+Four people below survived COVID-19, reliving their experience of dealing with the virus.
+With this knowledge in hand, we can better anticipate and manage potential symptoms (like a cough or difficulty breathing), know when to seek medical attention, and prepare for what life will be like if we contract the virus.

 March 13, 2020 - Lisa Merck, 50, speaking out from self-isolation in Crested Butte, Colorado.
 She recently returned from a three-week trip to Hawaii.
 Lisa had a few sniffles during her travels, but when she returned home, she started experiencing some strong muscle aches.

-She said it was like “someone was stabbing me with an ice pick.”
+She said it was like someone was stabbing her with an ice pick.
 Lisa started feeling nauseous and then came down with a fever.
-Shortness of breath and fatigue appeared and she later received a positive test result for coronavirus.
+Shortness of breath and fatigue appeared, and she later received a positive test result for coronavirus.
 From her experience, the muscle aches were the worst, but the shortness of breath and exhaustion were also intense.

-Hillary Dianne - "This is how it went down for me"
+"This is how it went down for me"- Hillary Dianne

 "This is how it went down for me:

-Monday 3/9: slight tickle in my throat, and but thought nothing of it.
+- Monday 3/9: slight tickle in my throat, but I thought nothing of it.

-Tuesday 3/10: cough and shortness of breath started, worsened noticeably throughout the day.
+- Tuesday 3/10: cough and shortness of breath started, worsened noticeably throughout the day.
 Body aches and general malaise started as well.
-Barely slept overnight due to coughing.
+I barely slept overnight due to coughing.

 This is going to be very disruptive to both my personal and professional life.
 But, my concern around this whole situation - beyond the scope of my personal experience - is the well-being of those who are more vulnerable."

-Elizabeth Scheider - “If your symptoms aren't life-threatening, simply stay at home, drink lots of water, get a lot of rest and check out the shows you want to binge-watch.”
+"If your symptoms aren't life-threatening, simply stay at home, drink lots of water, get a lot of rest and check out the shows you want to binge-watch."- Elizabeth Schneider.